-The Last Resort When Your Google My Business Listing Is Repeatedly Taken Down Due to False Spam Reports
+The Last Resort When Your Google Business Profile (formerly Google My Business) Listing Is Repeatedly Taken Down or Incorrectly Edited

 This post is about the process we went through with a Google My Business listing (known now as Google Business Profile) to restore it after it had been repeatedly and incorrectly edited with misinformation and falsely reported to Google as spam for violating its guidelines and terms of service.
 The intent was malicious and designed to harm the business.
 The results of these harmful efforts were frustrating and financially damaging to the company.
 I’ve been actively working in digital marketing for 20 years, but thankfully this was the first time I’ve ever had to pursue legal channels to stop the shenanigans.

 The world of local SEO and Google My Business optimization is a street fight in many niches online.
 Those three coveted spots in Google’s local pack or on Google Maps are some of the most valuable real estate in any digital space.

 Spammy Google My Business listings are prolific in Google Local results and Google Maps (you can read more about the extent of the problem here).
 Editing and reporting spam listings are a common practice among legit SEOs as helping to clean up the mess and ensure everyone is on an even playing field and adhering to Google’s guidelines.

 Digitally savvy companies realize the extreme value and importance of ranking in local searches and within Google Maps.
 These companies invest considerable time and money by hiring SEO agencies over long periods to rank high organically in Google and within Maps (read our other related SEO articles).